MeowPiE/AUTOADB-LG/README.md

-# AUTOADB-G6
+# AUTOADB-LG
 ## Instruction
 ### THIS IS NOT REQUIRE R O O T.

   This program is advanced android Optimization script.
-  Script is only can use for LG G6.
+  Script is only can use for LG G6~V50.
   This repository is frequently updated.
   **It is unstable, so do not use to your phone.**
 # Features